IdleDreamer/ParcelJSTemplate/README.md

 `parcel index.html` _or whatever your html file is called_
 to build and run or
 `parcel build index.html`
 to build only but with smaller minified code
+4. Run
+`parcel build index.html --no-source-maps`
+to prevent the inclusion of sourcemaps

 That's it!
 Parcel will create a local dist/ folder in which it will deposit a bundled, transpiled, and minified copy of your code.
 Source maps will be included.
 HTML and CSS files will be copied there as well.
 All files will be appended with a hash and the main .html file script tag will be updated to point to the bundled JS code.